kshaffer/courses/mt4-assign.md

 Find assignments under the class date in which the assignment is due.
 They are in reverse chronological order (most recent on top).

+## Prep for February 25/26

+Consult the class writing schedule in the [shared folder on Google Drive](https://drive.google.com/a/colorado.edu/folderview?id=0B9o4hmKNoi6cbTMtV05UQU1RMEE&usp=sharing).
+If you are due for a Twitter essay, Wikipedia presentation, or blog comments, please follow the instructions on the [writing guide](mt4-writing.html) and submit your assignment using the submission form linked there.

 ## Prep for February 23/24

 We will split our class time between discussing Wikipedia presentations (mainly on "Mondnacht") and exploring Schubert's song cycle, *Die schöne Müllerin*.
 We will engage the latter primarily through lecture.
 To prepare, please read [the Wikipedia article](http://en.wikipedia.org/wiki/Die_schöne_Müllerin) on the song cycle, download [the score](http://petrucci.mus.auth.gr/imglnks/usimg/f/f6/IMSLP03233-Schubert_dsm_em.pdf), and listen to the following two movements: "Die liebe Farbe" and "Die böse Farbe."
 (Text and translation for the entire cycle [can be found here](http://www.gopera.com/lieder/translations/schubert_795.pdf).)
 I highly recommend [Ian Bostridge's recording of this song cycle](http://open.spotify.com/user/kris.shaffer/playlist/1SaXv4tlZlW931nZ9a8q1o) (Spotify URI: spotify:user:kris.shaffer:playlist:1SaXv4tlZlW931nZ9a8q1o):